PCO vs PCOS | Difference between PCO & PCOS

 PCOS is a metabolic disorder characterized by abnormal male hormone levels in women.
 Women suffering from PCOS show high levels of male hormones called Androgens, as well as high levels of Estrogen.
 In PCOS women we also find Resistance to insulin, the hormone that controls blood sugar level, is also a common symptom in those who suffer from PCOS.

 As an infertility specialist, it surprises me that many infertility Doctors in India talk and share literature about Polycystic Ovaries & PCOS which is not factual.
 Even the internet is flooded with misleading myths about PCOS Syndrome without any evidence-based conclusion.
 As a consequence, most women have alarming misinformation about Polycystic Ovaries, causes of PCOS, diagnosis, symptoms and of course PCOS treatment.
 All in all, misguided information about Polycystic Ovaries has raised fear, stress and anxiety among women.
-As an infertility Doctor, I thought it is important to share meaningful and factual information about PCOS so that the words “Polycystic Ovaries” do not earn a Life-threatening status that is currently being made out.
+As an infertility Doctor, I thought it is important to share meaningful and factual information about PCOS so that the words “Polycystic Ovaries” do not earn the Life-threatening status that is currently being made out.

 PCOS Symptoms: